Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * ArXiv 2018: ["Personalized Education at Scale"](https://arxiv.org/pdf/1809.10025.pdf), a brief survey paper summarizing some obstacles and opportunities for Reinforcement Learning to dramatically improve educational outcomes.

 ## Other Experience
+* At IM DATA 2019, I delivered an hour-long talk on applications of AI to education, and then moderated a panel discussion on a similar topic.
-I interned as a Data Scientist at Udacity in 2017.
+* I interned as a Data Scientist at Udacity in 2017.
 My work there involved analysis of data from millions of students to provide better course recommendations.

 ## Math Expertise
 I also have a thorough background in mathematics and probabilistic analysis.
 I published a few papers as an undergraduate: